Download the Windows Driver Kit (WDK)

 Universal Windows driver samples

-To get universal Windows driver samples, do one of the following:
+To download universal Windows driver samples, do one of the following:

-- Go to the driver samples page on GitHub and click Clone or download > Download ZIP on the right side of the page.
+- Go to the driver samples page on GitHub, click Clone or download, and then click Download ZIP.

-- Download the GitHub Extension for Visual Studio to connect to the GitHub repositories.
+- Download the GitHub Extension for Visual Studio, and then connect to the GitHub repositories.